ojimba01/lcr_server/README.md

 ```

 3. Navigate into the project directory:

-(Make sure you have a .env file configured for postgress in the lcr_server/backend directory)
+(*Make sure you have a .env file configured for PostgreSQL in the lcr_server/backend directory*)

 ```bash
 cd lcr_server/cmd